larryknaebelobsidian/kingdom/Proposition 177. This doctrine of the Kingdom  will not be received, in faith, by the Church as a body..md

 p.
 235-236 Vol. 3 Prop.
 177 Obs.
 9
 ### Whitbyanism leads to lack of faith in Chiliasm (Kingdom)
 p.
 236-238 Vol. 3 Prop.
 177 Obs.
 10
-### Lack is faith is inexcusable because it is against the plain grammatical sense of the Word
+### Lack of faith is inexcusable because it is against the plain grammatical sense of the Word
 p.
 238-241 Vol. 3 Prop.
 177 Obs.
 11
 ### Recent works show unbelief
 p.
 241-243 Vol. 3 Prop.
 177 Obs.
 12